ovolus/Jar-Labeling-Maschine/README.md

    - Wire the sensor and stepper motors to the Arduino, ensuring secure connections for power and signal.

 2. **Software Setup**:
-   - Load the provided Python and Arduino code onto the Raspberry Pi and Arduino, respectively.
+   - Load the provided C++ and Arduino code onto the Raspberry Pi and Arduino, respectively.
    - Install required libraries on the Raspberry Pi (`RPi.GPIO` for GPIO control).

 3. **Calibration**: